Encrypting Apache Kafka on Heroku with Your Encryption Key

 - Create a Kafka cluster with the encryption key

 You perform the steps in this section from your Amazon KMS dashboard.
-Alternatively, can use the AWS CLI as shown below.
+Alternatively, you can use the AWS CLI as shown below.

 Step 1: Create a Customer Master Key